Navigation elements are meant to help users transition between different areas of the site with relative ease.

 Breadcrumb links aid users in knowing where they are in the site.

-In UCM, breadcrumbs are controlled by the Web Strategy & Design Team.
+In UCM, breadcrumbs are controlled by the Digital Innovations Team.

 Do not hard-code links to other IEEE Main Site pages.
 Instead, use the Link Wizard feature in UCM to "Link to a section" (for index pages) or "Link to a file" for all other pages and supporting files in UCM.